 Complete your 1st Mile with the Canalway Challenge.
 Walk, cycle, paddle, or use a wheelchair.
 People of all abilities are welcome to participate.
 Sign up with as an individual, or with a team or organization.
 Click the SIGN UP tab above to get started.

-You can also get rolling with Virtual Miles, developed in partnership with Upstate Medical University in Syracuse.
+You can also get rolling with Virtual Miles, developed in partnership with SUNY Upstate's Golisano Center for Special Needs in Syracuse.
 Choose from 15 Peloton-style videos filmed on the Erie Canalway Trail in Onondaga County.
 Complete your 1st Mile or achieve 15!

 "One mile turns into two, turns into 90 and, before you know it, turns into a more healthy and active life."